xumzheng/microsoft-graph-docs/api-reference/v1.0/resources/shareddriveitem.md

 ms.date: 09/10/2017
 title: SharedDriveItem
 ms.localizationpriority: medium
-description: "The sharedDriveItem resource is returned when using the Shares API to access a shared driveItem." ms.prod: ""
+description: The sharedDriveItem resource is returned when using the Shares API to access a shared driveItem. ms.prod: ''
 doc_type: resourcePageType
 ---